 With an acceptance rate under 5 percent, it is easy to say that Stanford has their pick of astonishingly qualified applicants.
 By adding the roommate essay prompt, Stanford is looking to see what qualities besides outstanding academics and extracurriculars you will bring to campus: in other words, how students will contribute and fit into student life.

-In drafting the essay as a note between roommates, Stanford asks you at the end of the day when they are relaxing by themselves or hanging out with friends.
+In drafting the essay as a note between roommates, Stanford asks you when they are relaxing by themselves or hanging out with friends at the end of the day.

 Because it’s directed towards a peer, it is more than fine to use an informal, fun tone in writing this essay.
 This is a great space to include offbeat elements of humor—but only if they represent your personality.
 You should sound like yourself.
 Stanford even states on their website, “We want to hear your voice in your writing.
 Write essays that reflect who you are and write in a natural style.”

-Instead, to write a standout roommate essay, you have to focus on personal, intimate details about yourself.
-Think: what would your close friends know about them that other people wouldn’t?
+Instead, you must focus on personal, intimate details about yourself to write a standout roommate essay.
+Think: what would your close friends know about them that others wouldn’t?
+You can also use help from an English essay writer to help you draft content for the essay.

-For instance, maybe you are a gaming nerd and talk about video games all the time.
+For instance, maybe you are a gaming nerd and always talk about video games.
 Perhaps you like to sit under the stars late at night when your parents are sleeping, and sometimes you tinker with an electronic skateboard in the garage.
-Or maybe you cannot go to bed without laying out your clothes and essentials for the next day—and perhaps you have some unique kind of costume that is well-known among your friends.
+Or maybe you cannot go to bed without laying out your clothes and essentials for the next day—and perhaps you have some unique kind of well-known costume among your friends.
 These are the kind of minute details that are less likely to make it into the usual personal statement but reveal glimpses into your personality.

 - Here are some questions to help you brainstorm what those details might look like:

 - What about you would surprise other people?
-This could take the form of interest, a habit, or a goal.
+This could be an interest, a habit, or a goal.

 - What’s in your room that no one knows about?
 (And is it something appropriate to share on a college application?!)